milijavia97/gittutorial/Loops.md

 ## Loops in python

-While Loop: In python, while loop is used to execute a block of statements repeatedly until a given a condition is satisfied.
+1.While Loop: In python, while loop is used to execute a block of statements repeatedly until a given a condition is satisfied.
 And when the condition becomes false, the line immediately after the loop in program is executed.

 2.For Loop: For loops are used for sequential traversal.
 For example: traversing a list or string or array etc. In Python, there is no C style for loop, i.e., for (i=0; i<n; i++).
 There is “for in” loop which is similar to for each loop in other languages.

 3.Iterating by index of sequences: We can also use the index of elements in the sequence to iterate.
 The key idea is to first calculate the length of the list and in iterate over the sequence within the range of this length.